avirene/CV/README.md

 As a Software Developer, I am keen on writing applications that tackle practical issues users face.
 At the moment I am working on an application that helps language learners memorise vocabulary via automated elicitation of new words and collocations.

-As an IT Business Analyst, I unified the project terminology used by the team, created a knowledge sharing base and use case templated which facilitated the communication within the team and sped up the process of use case writing.
+As an IT Business Analyst, I unified the project terminology used by the team, created a knowledge sharing base and use case templates which facilitated the communication within the team and sped up the process of use case writing.

 As a Training and Education Manager, I promoted and developed e-learning in the company, created a bespoke Business English and cross-cultural awareness curriculum and improved the system of quality assurance in teaching and monitoring students’ progress, which led to a more flexibile, personalised and efficient system of learners' journeys.